Follower-Roller: Design Arrangements

 In the image - the important detail is:

-When the nut tightens (on the right), the shoulder of the support bolt (on the left) moves to the right and is forced against the left side of the bearing's inner-ring.
-This pulls the inner-ring up against the inside face of the right-hand fork of the yoke.
+When the nut tightens (on the right), the shoulder of the support bolt (on the left) moves to the right against the inner-ring.
+It forces the inner-ring against the right, inside face of the yoke.

-Thus, the forks of the yoke do not deflect inwards when the nut is tight.
+Thus, the yoke does not deflect inwards when the nut is tight.

-The outer-ring can move axially, without restriction, by approximately 0.2mm.
+The outer-ring can float axially, without restriction, by approximately 0.2mm.

 Acceptable Yoke Mounting of Track Follower